I-5-3-21.National Adjudication Team Instructions

 Ensure that all medical and other evidence is associated with the claim(s) file;

-Review the Information/Certified Earnings Record, Detailed Earnings Query, Summary Earnings Query, and the National Directory of New Hires (NDNH) to obtain information about work activity, disability insured status, and prior filing, as applicable, and associate the queries in section D of the claim(s) file (see electronic business process (eBP) section 3.2 L);
+Review the Information/Certified Earnings Record, Detailed Earnings Query, Summary Earnings Query, and the National Directory of New Hires (NDNH) to obtain information about work activity, disability insured status, and prior filing, as applicable, and associate the queries in section D of the claim(s) file (see the Standard Hearings Operations Procedure (SHOP) section 3.2.10);

 The NAT AA will check the reliability of the NDNH data before relying on the information.
 Additionally, while the NAT AA should also review the Master Beneficiary Record, Supplemental Security Income Detailed, and the Disability Wizard, these queries may contain personally identifiable information (PII) for other individuals.
 If applicable, the NAT AA must redact the PII of a person who is not the claimant before adding the query to the claim(s) file.